Facilities

 Philip Chosky Theater

-The Philip Chosky Theater, generously donated by Philip Chosky, a long-standing supporter of Carnegie Mellon, serves as the School of Drama’s premier venue.
+The Philip Chosky Theater, named for CMU alumnus and philanthropist Philip Chosky, serves as the School of Drama’s premier venue.
 Accommodating up to 450 patrons, this expansive theater features a traditional proscenium arch design with a versatile stage setup that can also be configured as a thrust stage.
 It has counterweight and hemp fly systems, a 24’x18′ trap door section, and a tension grid for advanced front-of-house lighting capabilities.
 Notably, the apron is mounted on an elevator system, allowing it to transform seamlessly into a stage apron, an orchestra pit, or additional seating space as needed.

 Photo of the interior of the Helen Wayne Rauh block box theater - an empty stage with seating and overhead lighting shining down.